-Facts: Similar facts to Example 8, but the Member is required to give the Member's opinions on what the reason for the transactions was and/or whether they were in accordance with normal accounting practice.
+(i) As above, but the Member is required to give his opinions on what the reason for the transactions was and/or whether they were in accordance with normal accounting practice.

-Analysis: Expert Witness - the Member is using the Member's accounting knowledge to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
-As it is not lay evidence (i.e. the Member is not simply describing what the Member observed or did), it is considered expert evidence (even though it may not involve the expression of opinions).
+Expert Witness - the Member is using his/her accounting knowledge to provide assistance to the law enforcement/regulatory body, and hence to the Court, through the chart/summary of transactions.
+As it is not lay evidence (i.e. the Member is not simply describing what he or she observed or did), it is considered expert evidence (even though it does not involve the expression of opinions).